MediaMath/part/README.md

 ## What it does

 Part is a simple cli that take some command line parameters (part -h for documentation) and an artifact (zip, jar, etc).
 It then creates a maven pom and publishes it and the artifact to artifactory.
-This allows for easy publishing of artifacts that can be found via gavc style searches via the artifactory rest api.
+This allows for easy publishing of artifacts that can be found via Maven GAVC (Group, Artifact, Version, Classifier) style searches via the artifactory rest api.
+See the [maven pom reference](https://maven.apache.org/pom.html) for more details about gavc coordinates generally and the [artifactory rest documentation](https://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API#ArtifactoryRESTAPI-GAVCSearch) for artifactory GAVC searches.

 ## Artifactory REST API endpoint